Current Issue: Volume 27, Issue 1

 Finally, STLR is committed to diversity and inclusion across law and technology.
 The journal is published exclusively online and is open-access, and STLR is committed to publishing pieces by authors with a diverse range of backgrounds and views.
 In all ways, STLR works to broaden the range of voices—and what those voices contribute—to the intersection of law and technology.

-STLR is currently closed for submissions.
+STLR is currently open for submissions.

 Senior Articles Editors

 Contact the editors via email at STLR@law.stanford.edu.
 Please note that we only accept submissions electronically, preferably through ScholasticaHQ.